Struggle for Rome (board game): Gameplay

 At the start of each game, each player is in control of a barbarian tribe situated outside of the Roman Empire.
 Each player's barbarian tribe consists of a tribe of warriors and a tribe of horsemen.
 To win, a player must gain ten victory points from sacking and ultimately conquering Roman cities.

 The gameboard consists of a hexagonal grid, with cities situated on certain intersections.
 Like in Settlers, each hex consists of a terrain type as well as a number token.
 Unlike Settlers, there are only four terrain types, of which three terrain types produce resources (of these, one produces one of two different resources).
 Certain edges between points are denoted with arrows - these have significance in the movement of barbarian tribes.
 In addition to the gameboard, a supply of coins is also given, providing a supplementary "gold" resource.

 At the start of each turn, a player first rolls the dice, and, if a 7 is not rolled, the players collect resources.
 Like Settlers, all players collect resources whenever their cities or nomadic tribes are adjacent to a hex with a number token matching the number rolled on the dice.
 However, unlike Settlers, in Struggle for Rome a player can only gain one resource from any hex, regardless of the number of cities or nomadic tribes that are in its surrounding intersections.
 If a 7 is rolled, the Roman Legionnaire, the Struggle for Rome version of the Settlers robber, is moved to any hex on the board, and a player may steal a resource (or three (two gold in English version) gold in lieu of a resource) from a player with a city or tribe adjacent.
-Unlike Settlers, there is no limit to the number of resource a player have in their possession (except when there are not enough resources to be distributed to all players).
+Unlike Settlers, there is no limit to the number of resource a player may have in their possession (except when there are not enough resources to be distributed to all players).

 Resource collection is done four times (however, each of the four times must have a different number showing on the dice).
 After the resources are rolled, each player may, in turn, trade and build, starting with the player on move.
 Players may trade resources and gold for any agreed-upon price - however all trades must involve the player who is trading and building.
 Players may use their resources to buy development cards (which may be played any time after purchase, with each card granting different effects) or augment their two tribes by adding warriors, horsemen, or supply wagons.